 16 Apr Why Do Cats Meow?
-10 Things Your Cat is Trying to Tell You

-One of my cats, a Himalayan, was the chillest, quietest feline and rarely ever meow-ed…except for when he heard the lid of his favorite wet cat food being pulled open.
+One of my cats, a Himalayan, was the most chill, quietest feline and rarely ever meow-ed…except for when he heard the lid of his favorite wet cat food being pulled open.
 No matter where in the house he was hiding, he always managed to hear the sound and would be in the kitchen in record time, eyes opened hypnotically wide and meowing the sweetest meows I’d ever heard.

 And this would happen every single time.
 So it didn’t take long to understand the meaning behind this particular meow: sheer impatience.

-The Talking to Myself?
-Meow
+Talking to Themself

+If your cat is meowing but doesn’t seem to respond to your responses – chances are, she’s deep in conversation with herself.
+An audience is not necessary.
 Some cats – like some humans – just like the sound of their own voices.
 If you’ve got an especially talkative cat breed like the Siamese, you’re going to hear a whole lot of her lectures and theories on life, cats, and everything in between.

 And of course, some cats meow to themselves as a way to reassure themselves.
 It can be a sign of loneliness so make sure that your cat knows you are there for her, and help to build her confidence through play and cognitive stimulation (for example, through the use of puzzle feeders).
 Yes, cats need confidence, too!